 where $ass(a,b,c)=a\cdot (b\cdot c)-(a\cdot b)\cdot c$ is the associator.
 If the bracket $[\cdot ,\cdot ]$ is zero, then the conditions reduce to $ass(a,b,c)-ass(b,a,c)=0,$ which is a pre-Lie algebra (also called left symmetric algebra) structure on $A$, thus the concept of post-Lie algebras is a naturally generalization of pre-Lie algebras.

 Whitehead initially introduced the concept of crossed modules for groups \cite{Whitehead}, which Gerstenhaber later extended to Lie algebras \cite{Gerstenhaber}.
 Kassel and Loday used crossed modules to interpret the third relative Chevalley-Eilenberg cohomology of Lie algebras \cite{Kassel}.
 Lie crossed modules are also equivalent to the concept of strict Lie 2-algebras \cite{Baez}.
 Numerous studies have explored crossed modules in various algebraic structures \cite{Baues,Casas,Zhang1,Zhang2}.
 Eilenberg and Maclane were the first to consider the theory of non-abelian extension for abstract groups \cite{abstract groups ab}.
-Several studies have focused on non-abelian extensions of various types of algebras, including Lie algebras \cite{Lie alg ab}, 3-Lie algebras \cite{3-Liealg,3-Lie extending} and Rota-Baxter Lie algebras \cite{RB Lie}.
+Karl-Hermann Neeb investigated the non-abelian extensions of topological Lie algebras in \cite{Neeb}.
+Several studies have focused on non-abelian extensions of various types of algebras, including Lie algebras \cite{Non-abelian-Lie,Zhang3}, 3-Lie algebras \cite{3-Liealg,3-Lie extending} and Rota-Baxter Lie algebras \cite{RB Lie}.
 Closely related is the automorphism problem for extensions of algebraic structures.
 Wells first introduced this problem in the context of abstract groups \cite{well}, and subsequent research has extended it to a range of other algebraic structures.
 For instance, Lie algebras \cite{well Lie alg}, Lie-Yamaguti algebras \cite{well Lie-Yamaguti} and Lie superalgebras \cite{well Lie super}.